NickiSibbern/homelab/README.md

 ## Cluster configuration

-all cluster configuration is done in the [./environment/](./environment/) via primarily terraform.
+all cluster configuration is done in the [./environment/](./environment/) via primarily opentofu.

 > use the vars file in the environment folder